pbalduino/menios/docs/MILESTONES.md

   - 🎉 **ALL 6 LIBC GAPS NOW COMPLETE!**
   - Doom milestone: 26/36 complete (72.2%)
   - Overall progress: 84/98 issues complete (85.7%)
+- **2025-10-19**: Closed #103 (UNIX signals parent issue) ✅
+  - All signal subsystem work complete (5/5 issues)
+  - IPC - Signals section now 100% complete
+  - Removed #111 (Advanced pthread synchronization) from Doom milestone - not required for Doom
+  - Removed #112 (Thread debugging and profiling) from Doom milestone - not required for Doom
+  - Removed #214 (Advanced signal features) from Doom milestone - not required for Doom
+  - Threading Support section reduced from 5 to 3 issues
+  - IPC - Signals section reduced from 6 to 5 issues (all complete)
+  - Doom milestone reduced from 36 to 32 issues
+  - Doom milestone: 27/32 complete (84.4%)
+  - Total project issues reduced from 98 to 94
+  - Overall progress: 84/94 issues complete (89.4%)

 ---